The Vermont Statutes Online

 (4) In the absence or a disability of the Town Clerk, should it occur before an election, the Board of Civil Authority shall designate a presiding official for the duration of the election.
 Should the absence or disability occur on election day, the Board of Civil Authority shall designate an on-site temporary officer to preside for the duration of the election.
 (Added 2009, No. M-5, § 2, eff.
 April 29, 2009; amended 2011, No. M-16 (Adj.
 Sess.), § 2, eff.
 May 7, 2012; 2017, No. M-4, § 2, eff.
 May 17, 2017.)

-(a) Local elected offices to be filled by the Town voters shall be only those articulated by this chapter.
+(a) Local elected offices to be filled by the Town voters shall be only those articulated by this charter.

 (b) Terms for elected officers shall begin officially when the Town Clerk certifies election returns as final and the elected candidates take their oath of allegiance and oath of office as prescribed by State statute.

-(c) All officers elected prior to the effective date of this chapter shall remain in office until the end of their terms.
-Those persons in office as of the effective date of this chapter whose terms would otherwise expire prior to the next annual meeting shall remain in office until that meeting.
+(c) All officers elected prior to the effective date of this charter shall remain in office until the end of their terms.
+Those persons in office as of the effective date of this charter whose terms would otherwise expire prior to the next annual meeting shall remain in office until that meeting.

 (d) Qualifications for serving in elected office: